DevChuriwala/FuzzyAdventure/SNN Model/SNN Model.md

 A figure showing the forward and backward propagation steps of our model, similar to what we see in ANN propagation.

+### PS
+This is an ongoing project so we are still in the process of implementing the model.
+After completion of the model, we will move on to evaluation and optimization.
+Code for the project will periodically be put up in my SNN repo, which can be found at, <https://github.com/DevChuriwala/SpikingNeuralNetwork>.